rtoal/plang-glossary/README.md

 An object that provides the capability to access the elements of a container in some order.

 ### JIT
-Method of language translation in which the source language is translated _during_ interpretation, that is, Just-In-Time.
+Method of language translation in which the source language is translated _during_ interpretation, that is, (J)ust-(I)n-(T)ime.

 ### Keyword
-A word with a special meaning in a programming language, such as "function", "while", or "if", that generally cannot be used as an identifier.
+A word with a special meaning in a programming language, such as "function", "while", or "if".
+(Note: a keyword may or may not be a [reserved word](#reserved-word).)

 ### Keyword Argument
 An argument that is matched to a corresponding parameter using the parameter’s name, rather than by its position in a call.